The Witcher IV: Marketing and release

 The Witcher IV was announced with a cinematic trailer at the Game Awards in December 2024.
 The trailer was created in collaboration with Platige Image, an animation studio responsible for producing the intro cinematics for the previous Witcher games.
 It was pre-rendered in-engine on a then-unannounced GeForce RTX 5090 graphics card, rather than displaying real-time rendered scenes.
 During the State of Unreal presentation in June 2025, a tech demo for The Witcher IV was showcased, running on PlayStation 5.
+The demo was praised by individuals including Alice Ruppert.

-According to Piotr Nielubowicz, CD Projekt's chief financial officer, The Witcher IV will not be released before 2027.
-The game is scheduled to release for PlayStation 5, Windows, and Xbox Series X/S.
+Piotr Nielubowicz, CD Projekt's chief financial officer, stated in March 2025 that The Witcher IV would not be released before 2027.
+The game is scheduled to release in 2028 for PlayStation 5, Windows, and Xbox Series X/S. CD Projekt's joint CEO Michał Nowakowski stated that the studio will "most likely not release expansions" for the planned trilogy as it did for The Witcher 3: Wild Hunt, explaining that doing so would be difficult due to their goal of releasing the titles within a six-year timeframe, focusing instead on core game releases.